Art by Gabriel @gebtoons

 Throughout this verse, we also hear McCracken in the background moaning and giggling; he provides backing vocals on the line “They make me do pushups in drag.”
 Like the previous verse, McCracken’s role in the song is to further strengthen the queerest parts of the story presented in the song, highlighting the narrator being humiliated for his femininity and perceived weakness by being forced to do difficult exercises in women’s clothing for their entertainment.

-It’s also important to note within the context of this line that Way has expressed his own personal feelings and experiences regarding androgyny and gender nonconformity on many occasions.
+It’s also important to note within the context of this line that Way has expressed their own personal feelings and experiences regarding androgyny and gender nonconformity on many occasions.
 We’ve already touched on the themes of gender roles explored within “Mama,” but to name an example, In a 2014 Reddit AMA, Way said, “I have always been extremely sensitive to those that have gender identity issues as I feel like I have gone through it as well, if even on a smaller scale.
 I have always identified a fair amount with the female gender, and began at a certain point in MCR to express this through my look and performance style.
 So it’s no surprise that all of my inspirations and style influences were pushing gender boundaries.
 Freddy [sic] Mercury, Bowie, Iggy, early glam, T-Rex.
-Masculinity to me has always made me feel like it wasn’t right for me.
+Masculinity to me has always made me feel like it wasn’t right for me.”

 In 2015, Gerard Way was interviewed by the frontman of now-disgraced nepotism-punk band SWMRS.
-In this interview, he stated, “There was a time where I was called a girl so often that when I discovered the idea of transgenderism I considered myself to be more of a girl.
+In this interview, they stated, “There was a time where I was called a girl so often that when I discovered the idea of transgenderism I considered myself to be more of a girl.
 So I identify with trans people and women a lot because I was a girl to a lot of people growing up.
 When I was doing MCR I think I finally got to display my femininity through the glam theatrical aspects of the band.
 It made me feel more hopeful, that I was allowed to be flamboyant.
 I want to make sure women and men and everyone in between feel safe and empowered.”

 Finally, when Way attended art school prior to the conception of My Chemical Romance, he once dressed as a woman.
 He explained to Troubled Bunch Music, “I went to school in drag, in art school and my day was completely different because everybody thought I was a chick… You should see me as a chick.
 So I went as a girl, as like an experiment and it worked really well and everyone was really nice to me but I couldn’t talk obviously… You know train conductors were really cool to me on my commute… HA!
 I looked hot as a chick.”
 (My Chem Guitarist Frank Iero jokingly interjected that Way resembled Christina Ricci and was dateable.)